inside.ewu.edu

 Pre-Professional

-See The Department of Biology or Chemistry, Biochemistry & Physics sections of this catalog for curriculum descriptions.
+Review the Department of Biology or Chemistry, Biochemistry & Physics sections of this catalog for curriculum descriptions.

 In order to complete degree requirements in four years and be prepared for professional school admission tests at the end of three, it is essential that students are enrolled in college-level chemistry and biology courses at the inception of their pre-professional curriculum.
 Thus preparation at the high school level should include one year each of biology, chemistry and physics as well as three or four years each of English and mathematics (through pre-calculus).
 Alternatively, taking a gap year between college and matriculation to a professional program is common and give applicants more time to complete undergraduate courses and also provides opportunity to gain more volunteer and clinical experience, as well as prepare for professional school entrance exams.
 Students transferring from other institutions including community colleges should consult with Eastern’s Admissions Office for information regarding course equivalencies.
 Students are encouraged to contact Eastern’s pre-professional advisors prior to enrollment.
 Students must realize that admission to professional school is highly competitive and thus uncertain—nothing assures admission.